 But don’t be surprised if your carrots want to hug good-bye first:

 - To grow regular size carrots, sow 3 seeds and thin to 2 when sprouted.
-Rest is the same as above.
+Otherwise, same steps as listed above.